atreyasha/spp-explainability/docs/develop.md

 1. Clean-code and documentation

-    1.  **TODO** run baseline SoPa on sample data for prototyping
+    1.  work on prototyping basic results from SoPa

-        1.  test SoPa on sample data in repository to ensure it works out-of-the-box -\> debug dependencies here where necessary

-        2.  attempt to run baseline SoPa on new NLU data given enough time
+        1.  **TODO** download a decent performing model and start to interpret model with patterns and document matches -\> see what the results are and what they could imply

+        2.  **TODO** write proposal with key research questions -\> address points directly from step 3 document requirements -\> prepare some basic accuracy metrics and interpretations from best model

+    2.  work on refactoring code and upgrading/porting dependencies to more recent versions

+        1.  incoporate useful SOPs such as namespace saving and printing

+    3.  run tests on s3it with slurm

-        3.  activate cuda-8.0 in sbatch scripts, possibly intel-mkl if it does not work via python scripts
+        1.  activate cuda-8.0 in sbatch scripts explicitly

-        4.  use debug mode and low runtime for quick slurm runs
+        2.  use debug mode and low runtime for quick slurm runs

-        5.  make list of all useful commands for slurm
+        3.  make list of all useful commands for slurm

-    2.  **TODO** write proposal and manuscript with key research questions -\> address points directly from step 3 document requirements

-    3.  use existing defaults for dependencies for now, experiment and update them later on

-    4.  update metadata in scripts later with new workflows
+    4.  update metadata in scripts later with new workflows, eg. with help scripts and comments describing functionality

     5.  add MIT license when made public